What is Live Chat?

 “You gave me hope 🙂 Crying tears of happiness because I finally had someone listen and help me.”

-If you don’t feel comfortable talking with an advocate on the phone, or if it’s not safe for you to call, now there’s another option for getting direct help.
-The live chat (IM-style) on the hotline.org is a safe, private way to connect with a hotline advocate.
-You get the same one-on-one, real-time, confidential information from a trained advocate as you do if you contact the hotline by phone.
+Reaching out for help can be intimidating, especially if you’ve never spoken to anyone about the abuse before.
+Sometimes it’s hard to describe how you’re feeling out loud.
+If you’re ready to seek help but don’t feel comfortable talking with an advocate on the phone, or if it’s not safe for you to call, now there’s another option.
+The Hotline’s live chat service (IM-style) is a safe, private way to connect with a Hotline advocate.
+You get the same one-on-one, real-time, confidential information from a trained advocate as you do if you contact The Hotline by phone.

-- A confidential, one-on-one chat session with an advocate
+- A confidential, one-on-one chat session with a Hotline advocate

 - NOT a public chat room

-- An internal messaging system used specifically for callers to the hotline — it is NOT a general chat messenger such as MSN Messenger, AIM, Yahoo Live Chat, Gchat or iChat
+- An internal messaging system used specifically for chatters to The Hotline — it is NOT a general chat messenger such as MSN Messenger, AIM, Yahoo Live Chat, Gchat or iChat

-- Available by clicking on the icon found throughout ndvh.org — you do NOT have to download anything to use it
+- Available by clicking on the “Chat” button found on each page of our website — you do NOT have to download anything to use it

-We receive a variety of questions from people all over the country.
-Every day we speak with victims, survivors, friends, family, coworkers, those who identify as abusive, and others.
-Anyone seeking help or questioning something going on in their relationship can chat.
-You can ask for advice for yourself or for a friend in need.
-For example, we’re often asked:
+Every day we speak with survivors, friends, family, coworkers, those who identify as abusive and others affected by domestic violence and abuse.
+Anyone seeking help or questioning something going on in their relationship is welcome to chat.

-Click on the chat button to get started.
+We’re here for you.
+Click on the “Chat” button to get started.

 Hotline advocates are available to chat every day from 7 a.m. – 2 a.m.
 Central time.
 Learn more about our live chat system.
 Find your time zone here.